Foreign Nationals: Things You Should Know Before Travelling Abroad

 It is also important to plan for potential long wait times and thorough questioning, including questions about recent travel, work, and family.

-The Marks Gray Immigration Team wishes you happy holidays and safe travel!
+The Marks Gray Immigration Team wishes you safe travel!